Meyer Intelligence Request briefing

 Briefing Cadence: [Redacted]

-Reapr is Meyer Intelligence’s controlled operating layer for entities, sources, indicators, analyst notes, and briefing cadence.
-It keeps the work traceable without exposing sensitive collection logic.
+Valkaris is our controlled operating layer for entities, sources, indicators, analyst notes, and briefing cadence.
+It keeps the work traceable while protecting sensitive collection logic.

 Controlled product layer Outside signals become defensible judgment.